knot126/KnShim/Documentation.md

 ## Installation

+> **Note**
+>
+> This only applies to the native loader variant of the shim, not the one that uses Leaf.
+If you use the leaf variant, then instead of step two, you will need to copy the files in `lib` to a folder named `assets/native`, then you will need to delete the folders in `lib` and place the folders from `libs` in the shim there.

 To start using the shim in your mod, you will either need to download prebuilt binaries or build it yourself using the Android NDK.
 We will assume you've downloaded the ZIP file for whatever the latest version is.

-First, you will need to patch `libsmashhit.so` for both architectures so that anti-tamper is removed.
+**Step 1.** You will need to patch `libsmashhit.so` for both architectures so that anti-tamper is removed.
 You can use Shatter's libsmashhit patching feature to do this.

-Second, we need to copy the library to the APK.
+**Step 2.** Copy the library to the APK.
 Open the `lib` folder in your APK (the one where you should see subfolders with names like `arm64-v8a` and `armeabi-v7a`).
 Then, open the ZIP file to the folder that has the same structure as the `lib` folder (e.g. `arm64-v8a` and etc), and copy those folders into the `lib` folder, merging them.

 When you're done with this step, every subfolder in `lib` should have two files: `libshim.so` and `libsmashhit.so`.

-After this, we need to change it so that `libshim.so` is loaded *before* `libsmashhit.so`.
+**Step 3.** You need to change it so that `libshim.so` is loaded *before* `libsmashhit.so`.
 Open your APK's `AndroidManifest.xml` in a text editor and look for this line:

 ```xml
 <meta-data android:name="android.app.lib_name" android:value="smashhit"/>